 Being born and raised in Los Angeles, I’ve always been surrounded by pressed juice shops and trendy workout studios.
-However, my journey with wellness is just now beginning at age 17.
-As a child, I had always struggled with my weight.
-The reality was that I was 11 years old and quite hefty…or as my mom would say, “pleasantly plump.”
+However, my journey with wellness only began at age 17.
+As a child I had always struggled with my weight.
+The reality was that I was 11 years old and quite hefty… or as my mom would say, “pleasantly plump.”
 Whether it was literally breaking the playground swing set or fracturing my sister’s arm by sitting on it—yes, by sitting on it—my size consistently lowered my self-esteem throughout much of my childhood.

 It wasn’t until my freshman year in high school that I decided I was done with being the chubby friend.
 I worked out vigorously and ate almost nothing.
 An app called My Fitness Pal quickly became my new best friend; it allowed me to track my caloric intake (a detrimental 1100 a day), ultimately putting me on the path to an eating disorder.

 Sure, I was thin and the compliments rolled in… but was I happy?
 No. Obsessing over calories prevented me from living my life fully.
 There were countless times that I would cancel plans out of fear of where my friends would choose to go for dinner and what food I’d be exposed to.
 My unhealthy habits were destructive to both my mental and physical wellbeing, and it took an intervention by my close friends and family for me to realize the harm I was causing my body and mind.